 Offering discounts on their next stay is not always viable because every guest who has a bad experience will then expect some kind of compensation.
 It is also difficult to convince a guest to come back after an unsatisfactory stay, especially for those traveling from far away.

 No matter how the response is received by the guest who wrote it and other potential visitors, the very act of posting a bad review negatively impacts the hotel’s ranking on the site.
-Multiple negative reviews can pile up to push the property down enough to make it invisible to travelers who only look at the first few pages on sites like TripAdvisor and search engines like Google.
+Multiple negative reviews can pile up to push the property down so much that it becomes invisible to travelers who only look at the first few results on sites like TripAdvisor and search engines like Google.

 This poses a key question to hoteliers: how can I prevent these negative reviews from being posted in the first place?